 Search for off-campus housing

-If final approval to live off campus is granted, the student is responsible for locating a rental property, negotiating with the landlord and signing a lease.
-Because of liability concerns, the University does not inspect facilities located off campus that are not owned by the University.
-The University therefore cannot determine whether an off-campus residence is safe, sanitary and in compliance with local ordinances.
+If final approval to live off campus is granted, the student is responsible for locating an approved rental property, negotiating with the landlord and signing a lease.
+The University does not inspect facilities located off campus that are not owned by the University; however, approved properties are inspected by the local codes authority (CKCOG).
+The University does not determine whether an off-campus residence is safe, sanitary and in compliance with local ordinances.
 Please note: Lewisburg limits the number of unrelated persons living together in a rental unit to three.

 The University does not provide Residence Life services or directly supervise students off campus.